Principals and school staff must follow the

-The Department is committed to providing safe, inclusive and respectful workplaces, which are free from bullying.
+The department is committed to providing safe, inclusive and respectful workplaces, which are free from bullying.
 Bullying will not be tolerated in any of the Department's workplaces.

 Bullying is repeated, unreasonable behaviour directed towards or from an employee or group of employees that creates a risk to health and safety.
-Bullying may be either direct or indirect and can be carried out verbally, physically or in writing (e.g. via email, social media, instant messaging and text messaging).
+Bullying may be either direct or indirect and can be carried out verbally, physically or in writing (e.g., via email, social media, instant messaging and text messaging).

-To report workplace bullying or seek support, employees can speak with their principal or manager or the Employee Conduct Branch.
-Workplace Contact Officers (WCOs) and Health and Safety Representatives are good points of contact to find out who is best to talk to for your situation.
-Further information is available using the links below.
+To report workplace bullying or seek support, employees can speak with their workplace manager and/or management OHS nominee or the Employee Conduct Branch.
+Workplace Contact Officers (WCOs) and health and safety representatives (HSRs) are good points of contact to find out who is best to talk to for your situation.

 Employees can also access four free and confidential counselling sessions through the Employee Assistance Program (EAP) on 1300 361 008.

 Relevant sections of the OHS Management System